Glasgow Corporation Water Works: Loch Katrine

 At Milngavie, Mugdock Reservoir was built as a holding reservoir for water arriving from Loch Katrine.
 A number of buildings with rubble walls and slate roofs dating from this first phase survive.
 In the 1890s when the pipeline was doubled, Craigmaddie reservoir was built to act as a second holding reservoir.
 Work started on 1 May 1896 and it was completed on 11 June 1896, but there were problems with leakage, and a deep trench was cut to resolve the issue, so it was not operational until 1 January 1897.
 A causeway and dam, which is faced with rubble, separates the two reservoirs.
 Both reservoirs have a draw-off tower and straining well, to remove debris from the water supply.
 The straining wells were decommissioned in 2007 as part of the construction of a new treatment works.

-A further Act was obtained in 1902, which authorised the construction of a 1050 ft dam at the western end of Loch Arklet to impound the water, and a tunnel through a ridge of hills at the eastern end, allowing the water to flow into Loch Katrine.
+A further act, the Glasgow Corporation (Water and General) Order Confirmation Act 1902 (2 Edw.
+7. c. cclxi), was obtained which authorised the construction of a 1050 ft dam at the western end of Loch Arklet to impound the water, and a tunnel through a ridge of hills at the eastern end, allowing the water to flow into Loch Katrine.
 Work on this scheme began in 1909, and was completed in 1914.
-Construction of a dam across the River Turk to impound water in Glen Finglas and excavation of a connecting tunnel to Loch Katrine was authorised by an Act of 1903, but little work was done due to the start of the First World War.
+Construction of a dam across the River Turk to impound water in Glen Finglas and excavation of a connecting tunnel to Loch Katrine was authorised by an act of Parliament of 1903, but little work was done due to the start of the First World War.
 By the time hostilities ceased, construction costs had risen significantly, and the project was deferred, with the tunnel finally being completed in 1958 and the dam in 1965.
 As the Glen Finglas scheme did not proceed at that time, the level of Loch Katrine was raised by another 5 ft between 1919 and 1929, by raising the height of the dam.
 The extra height meant that the dam also had to be lengthened, and it was extended to 240 ft.
 When the work was completed, it allowed the top 17 ft of the loch to be used for water supply, representing a reserve of nine months.